emmercm/www/src/blog/_shell-reset.md

 Sometimes you need to change the working directory in a shell function.
 You should take care to reset it back after.

-Here's an example scenario: you're writing a complicated shell scrip that makes use of functions, or you're adding functions to your dotfiles.
+Here's an example scenario: you're writing a complicated shell script that makes use of functions, or you're adding functions to your dotfiles.
+Within that function you need to an execute that needs to be within a specific working directory.
+However, you don't want this to affect the rest of your script or the current shell you have open.

 ```shell
 trap  "cd \"${PWD}\"" $(if [ -n  "${ZSH_VERSION}" ]; then  echo  EXIT; else  echo  RETURN; fi)
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTYzMjUyNTAsLTk4MDMwMDUzM119
+eyJoaXN0b3J5IjpbLTIxNDYwMzY4MywtOTgwMzAwNTMzXX0=
 -->